-Ok, guys.
-I know this is a little offbeat for me, but my mom is a diabetic and she asked me to create a homemade, sugar-free Hot Cocoa for her to enjoy in the colder months.
-Everything on the market it PACKED with additives and preservatives that she wants to also stay away from so I created this cocoa mix for her.
+Ok, I know this is a little offbeat, but with a mother who is a diabetic, I created a homemade Sugar-Free Hot Cocoa for her to enjoy in the colder months.
+Everything on the market is PACKED with additives and preservatives that she wants to also stay away from so I created this cocoa mix for her.

 I thought that I would share it with yall here because maybe you have the same needs or you have some visitors coming that you would like to make it for.
 It also makes a great gift for those who you know are in the same boat.
 Or maybe you just want to lower your sugar intake while still enjoying a cup of cocoa by the fireside.